 Why does celebrating Black Breastfeeding Week in Canada matter?

-Taleah Clarke, a La Leche League Leader in Toronto and the mother of three boys ages 5, 2 and 2 months, shares her story;
+By Taleah, a former La Leche League Leader in Toronto and the mother of three boys, shares her story.

-When I had my first child (in late 2012) I was determined to breastfeed and I began to immerse myself in the world of breastfeeding education and advocacy.
+When I had my first child I was determined to breastfeed and I began to immerse myself in the world of breastfeeding education and advocacy.
 Something I noticed immediately was a lack of people who looked like me.
-Educators, advocates, and breastfeeders themselves were mostly white.
-I went to mommy groups, and breastfeeding clinics, I reached out to two local La Leche League groups for support.
+Educators, advocates, and breastfeeders themselves were mostly White.
+I went to mommy groups, and breastfeeding clinics.
+I reached out to two local La Leche League Groups for support.
 But in all of those places I rarely saw women who looked like me and as much as I was welcomed I couldn’t shake the feeling that I didn’t really belong.
-So I started searching 'Black' 'breastfeeding' and found so much information; a whole other world."
+So I started searching 'Black' 'breastfeeding' and found so much information; a whole other world.